desmid/mview/doc/Sphinx/source/install/unix.rst

    chooses ``~/bin`` and you will have to add that to your ``PATH``, then rehash or login again.

+.. _ref_unix_manual:

 Manual install
 ^^^^^^^^^^^^^^

+This works on all systems and is the most basic, but requires that you do a little editing.

+You unpack the archive into a destination folder, edit the MView program by hand, then add the folder containing that program to ``PATH``.

 1. Save the archive to your software area, for example, ``/usr/local``, then uncompress and extract it::